-$$-1 \le \frac{x}{w}, \frac{y}{w}, \frac{z}{w} \le 1$$
+$$-1 \le \frac{x}{w} \le 1, -1 \le \frac{y}{w} \le 1, -1 \le \frac{z}{w} \le 1$$

-We have seen, then, that a vertex in the display list of an object undergoes a sequence of multiplications by matrices representing the Euclidean motion of rotations (about the origin) followed by a translation.16 All the power (and frequent confusion) of interpreting the meaning of multiplying a vector by a matrix, and, by extension, the interpretation of the associative law of matrix multiplication, comes to into play here.
-In addition to Birkhoff and MacLane's[7] classical alibi and alias interpretations, we have a placement.
+We have seen, then, that a vertex in the display list of an object undergoes a sequence of multiplications by matrices representing the Euclidean motion of rotations (about the origin) followed by a translation.
+More precisely, these modeling matrices are in the 3-dimensional affine group, where the rotation is relaxed to be an arbitrary invertible linear transformation.
+This allows uniform, and non-uniform scaling.
+All the power (and frequent confusion) of interpreting the meaning of multiplying a vector by a matrix, and, by extension, the interpretation of the associative law of matrix multiplication, comes to into play here.
+In addition to Birkhoff and MacLane's[8] classical alibi and alias interpretations, we have a placement.
 An object, described by a display list of coordinates in "its own natural" Cartesian framework, is placed into the reference frame of another object higher in the articulation hierarchy.